Here’s my guide to 75 must see art masterpieces in Europe, for your Europe art bucket list.

 28. Michelangelo’s David | Accademia Gallery, Florence

-Michelangelo's David is at Florence's Galleria dell'Accademia.
-David is perhaps the world's most famous sculpture.
+Michelangelo’s David is at Galleria dell’Accademia in Florence.
+David is perhaps the world’s most famous sculpture.
 The 17 foot Renaissance statue is considered the embodiment of male beauty, a Calvin Klein-like model of physical perfection.